Experience the Charm and Timeless Beauty of Historic House Plans

 For those who love everything vintage and want to preserve the beautiful in our communities, historic-style house plans are ideal designs.
 Some potential homeowners are inspired by homes of U.S. Presidents, and others are drawn to designated landmarks in old neighborhoods.
 Whether it’s a majestic presidential home, a quaint structure in New England, or a charming house in the South, historic house plans have fascinated and captivated imaginations with their charm, character, and timeless beauty.

 Want a Presidential touch?
-Montpelier (left)—home of James Madison, fourth President of the U.S.—has rolling hills, a formal garden and wonderful views of the Blue Ridge Mountains of Virginia.
-On the right is the old “saltbox” house called Peacefield in Quincy, MA, which was home to John Adams, the second President of the U.S. and John Quincy Adams, the sixth President.
+Montpelier (top)—home of James Madison, fourth President of the U.S.—has rolling hills, a formal garden and wonderful views of the Blue Ridge Mountains of Virginia (Photo: Public Domain).
+On the right is the old “saltbox” house called Peacefield in Quincy, MA, which was home to John Adams, the second President of the U.S. and John Quincy Adams, the sixth President (Photo: Public Domain).

 Contemporary Historic House Plans